-- JackAnalyzer: a main driver that organizes and invokes everything; - JackTokenizer: a tokenizer; - CompilationEngine: a recursive top-down syntax analyzer.
+JackAnalyzer: a main driver that organizes and invokes everything;

+JackTokenizer: a tokenizer;

+■ CompilationEngine: a recursive top-down syntax analyzer.

 These modules handle the syntax of the language.
 In the next chapter we will extend this implementation with two additional modules that handle the language's semantics: a symbol table and a VM-code writer.
-This will complete the construction of a full compiler for the Jack language.
+This will complete the construction of a full scale compiler for the Jack language.

-JackAnalyzer
+Class JackAnalyzer

-The analyzer program operates on a given source.
-If source is a file name of the form Xxx.jack, the analyzer compiles it into a file named Xxx.xml, created in the same folder in which the input Xxx.jack is located.
-If source is a directory name, all the .jack files located in this directory are compiled.
-For each Xxx.jack file in the source directory, the analyzer creates a corresponding Xxx.xml file in the same directory.
+The program receives a name of a directory, and analyzes all the Jack files in this directory.
+For each xxx.jack file, it creates an xxx.xml file in the same directory.
 The logic is as follows:

-For each source Xxx.jack file:
+For each xxx. jack file in the directory:

-- 1. Create a tokenizer from the Xxx.jack file - 2.
-Open an XXX.xml file and prepare it for writing - 3.
-Compile(INPUT: tokenizer, OUTPUT: output file)
+- 1. Create a tokenizer from the xxx. jack file - 2.
+Create a output stream into the xxx.xml file - 3.
+Compile(INPUT: tokenizer, OUTPUT: output stream)